-How do I register my protection order in Guam?
+How do I register my protective order in Oklahoma?

-If you need help registering your protection order, you can contact a local domestic violence organization in Guam for assistance.
-You can find contact information for organizations in your area here on our GU Advocates and Shelters page.
+If you have questions, you can contact a local domestic violence organization in Oklahoma for assistance.
+You can find contact information for organizations in your area here on the OK Advocates and Shelters page.

-Do I have to register my protection order in GU in order to get it enforced?
+Do I have to register my protective order in Oklahoma to get it enforced?

-No. Guam state law gives full protection to an out-of-state protection order (even if it has provisions that would not be allowed on an Oklahoma protective order).
+No. Oklahoma state law gives full protection to an out-of-state protection order (even if it has provisions that would not be allowed on an Oklahoma protective order).
 It can be enforced by a law enforcement officer as long as you can show the officer a copy of the order and can truthfully tell the officer that you believe the order is still in effect.
-It does not have to be entered into the state or federal registry in order to be enforced by a Guam police officer, but the officer does need to believe that it is a valid (real) order.* It can also be enforced by a court in Oklahoma if you file a court action for enforcement.**
+The order does not have to be entered into the state or federal registry in order to be enforced by an Oklahoma police officer, but the officer does need to believe that it is a valid (real) order.* It can also be enforced by a court in Oklahoma if you file a court action for enforcement.**

 Under the federal Violence Against Women Act (VAWA), which applies to all U.S. states and territories, the court is not permitted to notify the abuser when a protective order has been registered or filed in a new state unless you specifically request that the abuser be notified.* However, you may wish to confirm that the clerk is aware of this law before registering the order if your address is confidential.

 However, remember that there may be a possibility that the abuser could somehow find out what state you have moved to.
 It is important to continue to safety plan, even if you are no longer in the state where the abuser is living.
-We have some safety planning tips to get you started on our Safety Tips page.
+We have some safety planning tips to get you started on our Staying Safe page.
 You can also contact a local domestic violence organization to get help in developing a personalized safety plan.
-You will find contact information for organizations in your area on our GU Advocates and Shelters page.
+You will find contact information for organizations in your area on our OK Advocates and Shelters page.